Harmful Personalities: 5 “Traffickers” of Guilt

 2. Those who make you responsible for everything

 When you drop a plate, it’s because you’re hopelessly clumsy.
 If you burn your food, it’s because you were daydreaming.
-If you blow a tire, it’s because you never remember to the mechanic and have them checked.
+If you blow a tire, it’s because you never remember to go the mechanic and have them checked.

 You might know someone who sounds like this.

-There are people with the ability to hold others accountable for everything that’s wrong that happens to them.
+There are people with the ability to hold others accountable for everything wrong that happens to them.